COVID-19 Resources: Keeping you safe | Vaccine Information | Visitor Policy and Hours

-Home > Wellness Resources > Health Library > Dense Breast Tissue
+Home > Be Healthy > Health Library > Dense breast tissue

 Dense breast tissue is made up of thick fibrous tissue and milk glands.
 It's different from fatty breast tissue, but both kinds of tissue are normal.
 You can learn how dense your breasts are from your mammogram report.